Should you bother applying for jobs that have been posted online for a month or more, or are older job ads a waste of time?

 For the greatest odds of catching an employer’s attention and landing a job interview, you should focus your energy and effort on the newest job postings.
 Statistically, those candidates who apply sooner have a higher percentage of success.

-For more on this research and to see the best times to apply for jobs, see: Analyses of millions of applications reveals the best time to apply for a job.
+For more on this research and to see the best times to apply for jobs, see: Analyses of millions of applications reveal the best time to apply for a job.

 Applying to older job postings.